-These are 60-minute non-confidential appointments that are appropriate for students who wish to speak to a member of the student support and counseling team regarding the availability of a concrete wellness resource such as; locating a parenting support group, mediation center, nutritionist, or counseling center.
-If a student is interested in identifying the location of a wellness resource on or off campus for themselves or others they can meet with a staff member for a consult.
-During this appointment the staff member may be able to provide students with answers to pressing wellness concerns that do not require detailed assessment or biopsychosocial-spiritual histories.
+These are 60-minute non-confidential appointments that are appropriate for students who wish to speak to a member of the Student Support Services team regarding the availability of a concrete wellness resource such as; locating a parenting support group, mediation center, nutritionist, or counseling center.
+If a student is interested in identifying the location of a wellness resource on or off-campus for themselves or others they can meet with a staff member for a consult.
+During this appointment, the staff member may be able to provide students with answers to pressing wellness concerns that do not require detailed assessment or biopsychosocial-spiritual histories.

-This a 75-minute confidential session that is appropriate for students who express an interest in working with a counselor on a short term (1-6 sessions) basis.
+This is a 75-minute confidential session that is appropriate for students who express an interest in working with a counselor on a short-term (1-6 sessions) basis.
 During this time the counselor will obtain biopsychosocial-spiritual histories on the student to assess their short-term wellness needs.
-The counselor will work with the student to develop an action plan that could include a referral to other on campus resources.
-If the student has the needs mental health counselling and the student has the Columbia insurance they will be connected to a member of the Columbia counseling and psychological services team.
-If the student needs mental health counseling and they do not have the Columbia health insurance, the counselor can assist them in conjunction with the Counseling and Psychological Services office in connecting with an external provider.
-The office of Student Support and Counseling will provide interim support while working to connect the student to a resource that can provide long term services.
+The counselor will work with the student to develop an action plan that could include a referral to other on-campus resources.
+If the student has needs mental health counseling and the student has Columbia Insurance they will be connected to a member of the Columbia Counseling and Psychological Services (CPS) team.
+If the student needs mental health counseling and they do not have Columbia Health insurance, the counselor can assist them in conjunction with the Counseling and Psychological Services (CPS) in connecting with an external provider.
+The office of Student Support Services will provide interim support while working to connect the student to a resource that can provide long-term services.

-These are 45-minute confidential psychoeducational sessions, that may be scheduled after a wellness intake, designed to assist student in developing concrete skills to assist with acute wellness concerns that do not require long term treatment.
+These are 45-minute confidential psychoeducational sessions, that may be scheduled after a wellness intake, designed to assist students in developing concrete skills to assist with acute wellness concerns that do not require long-term treatment.
 Up to six wellness sessions may be scheduled.
-During these sessions, student can learn short term stress reduction techniques, mindfulness practices, techniques to improve focusing and concentration, identify short term health and wellness goals and establish wellness self-management plans.
-Additionally, the office of Student Support and Counseling can assist students in developing the skills to advocate for their wellness at Teachers College and outside of Teachers College.
+During these sessions, students can learn short-term stress reduction techniques, mindfulness practices, techniques to improve focusing and concentration, identify short-term health and wellness goals and establish wellness self-management plans.
+Additionally, the office of Student Support Services can assist students in developing the skills to advocate for their wellness at Teachers College and outside of Teachers College.

 Notice of Privacy

-All information shared during either a wellness intake or wellness session is kept confidential and is only accessible by members of the Student Support and Counseling team.
-Information regarding students that have been seen for wellness intake and/or wellness sessions may only be shared outside the of office of Student Support and Counseling with the written permission of the student.
+All information shared during either a wellness intake or wellness session is kept confidential and is only accessible by members of the Student Support Services team.
+Information regarding students that have been seen for wellness intake and/or wellness sessions may only be shared outside the office of Student Support and Counseling with the written permission of the student.